Code of ethics

-At Change Formation we support the professionalisation of Coaching.
-As such professionals, we state our Code in order to inform and protect our clients – both the individuals we coach and the organisations they work for – and to demonstrate our commitment to quality.
+Change Formation supports the professionalisation of Coaching.
+As such, we state our Code of Ethics to inform and protect our clients – both the individuals we coach and the organisations they work for – and to demonstrate our commitment to quality.

 Coaching includes powerful psychological processes and therefore, in our view, requires study, attainment of quality standards and continuing professional development.
 At present, it is possible for anyone to set themselves up as a ‘coach’.